what we do

-Throughout the next two years, Choices for Youth will act as the backbone agency for Newfoundland and Labrador Integrated Service Delivery (NL-ISD), supporting the development of four initial NL-ISD sites across Newfoundland and Labrador.
+Throughout the next two years, Choices for Youth will act as the backbone agency for Newfoundland and Labrador Integrated Youth Services (NL-IYS), supporting the development of four initial NL-IYS sites across Newfoundland and Labrador.
 These four sites will operate as an integrated network alongside CFY's own site in St. John's.
 Focused on physical and mental health, housing, family and natural supports, and outreach and youth engagement, these sites will mirror the wrap-around support model that is provided through CFY's Outreach and Youth Engagement Centre - all while considering and prioritizing local needs.

 Each of the sites will be centered on the principles of early intervention and prevention; offering a central access point for a young person needing in-person or virtual care.
 We are proud to be working with eight steering committees across Newfoundland and Labrador that have informed the models of service delivery that will meet the local and regional needs of youth and young families, while staying true to national best practices.